 She has twice been nominated for a Pushcart Prize and for The Best New American Voices.
 Her story “Curating Your Life” was a notable story in Best American Nonrequired Reading 2010 edited by Dave Eggers.
 Her work has appeared in The New York Times, Orion, O, The Oprah Magazine, The Virginia Quarterly Review, Salon, American Short Fiction, Memorious, Slice Magazine, Asian American Literary Review, Puerto del Sol, and Forklift, Ohio.

 She was a recipient of the Wyoming Arts Council’s Frank Nelson Doubleday Memorial Writing Award and was a finalist for the 2011 Flannery O’Connor Short Fiction Award.
-She currently serves on the board of the Wyoming Arts Council.
-She teaches at the University of Wyoming and the Warren Wilson MFA Program for Writers.
-In 2019-2020, she is the Water Jackson Bate Fellow at the Radcliffe Institute for Advanced Study at Harvard.
-She is at work on a novel.
+She served on the board of the Wyoming Arts Council from 2014-2022.
+In 2019-2020, she was the Water Jackson Bate Fellow at the Radcliffe Institute for Advanced Study at Harvard.
+In 2022, she received a Creative Writing Fellowship from the National Endowment for the Arts (NEA).